Mary Leonard

 Mary Leonard (c.
 1845–October 24, 1912) was an American attorney and accused murderer in the state of Oregon.
 A native of France, she was acquitted for the murder of her husband that many believed she had committed.
 After her trial, she studied law and became the first female lawyer admitted to the bar in the Washington Territory and in the state of Oregon.

 Early years

 Marie Gysin was born around 1845 in Alsace, France.
 Her parents, Johannes Gysin and Elisabeth Grieder, were Swiss immigrants to France and worked in a silk mill.
 Marie was their second oldest child.
 Several years later the family returned to Switzerland and the canton of Basel.
-Marie immigrated about 1870 to the United States and became Mary Gisan.
+Marie immigrated around 1870 to the United States and became Mary Gisan.
 Some stories say she moved in order to provide income for her poor family, others recount that she was attempting to make it on her own.

-She moved to Portland, Oregon, by the 1870 census and was likely working as a maid for the R. R. Riley family.
+She moved to Portland, Oregon by the 1870 census and was likely working as a maid for the R. R. Riley family.
 In 1873, her younger sister Rosa immigrated to America and moved to Portland in 1874.
 Mary would then begin working as a seamstress until she married Daniel Leonard in late May 1875.